Kodrillar/noonsDev/README.md

 `/components`: This folder contains abstracted UI components used in designing the website. <br>

-`/css`: This is the centrall directory that contains the stylesheet used in designing the website. <br>
+`/css`: This is the central directory that contains the stylesheet used in designing the website. <br>

 `/js`: This folder contains the scripts written in JavaScript for the website's functionalities. <br>

 ## Attributions

-`Images:` The images used for this project were gotten from Freepik.
+`Images:` The images used for this project were gotten from Freepik. <br>
-`Icons:` The icons used for this project were gotten from fontawesome.com.
+`Icons:` The icons used for this project were gotten from fontawesome.com. <br>

 ### Freepik Publishers